snowplow/documentation/docs/enriching-your-data/available-enrichments/custom-javascript-enrichment/writing/index.md

 }
 ```

-Starting with Enrich 4.1.0, it is possible to have multiple JavaScript enrichments.
-(Currently, the order in which they would run is not defined.)

-With versions prior to 4.1.0, you can only have _one_ JavaScript enrichment, and hence a single `process` function for your pipeline.
+You can only have _one_ JavaScript enrichment, and hence a single `process` function for your pipeline.
 However, you can split more complex logic into multiple helper functions and variables as you see fit, as long as you comply with the above interface.

 :::tip JavaScript Language Features